 - Follow the process.

-Each step in the first two levels of the appeals process is explained below. - Meet the deadlines.
-The deadlines are important.
-Be sure that you understand and follow the deadlines that apply to things you must do. - Ask for help if you need it.
-If you have questions or need help at any time, call Customer Service (phone numbers are printed on the back cover of this booklet).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).
+- Meet the deadlines.

+- Ask for help if you need it.
+If you have questions or need help at any time, call Customer Service.
+Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.

-During a Level 1 Appeal, the Quality Improvement Organization reviews your appeal.
+During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
 It checks to see if your planned discharge date is medically appropriate for you.